Sherwin Williams 11 Best Tan Paint Colors

 Paint colors need LIGHT to come to LIFE!

-- If you need a neutral that doesn’t commit hard to yellow OR orange, Natural Tan could be a great choice.
+- If you need a neutral that doesn’t commit hard to yellow, orange, pink, or green, Natural Tan could be a great choice.

-- Natural Tan can work in a south-facing space if you love warm colors but don’t want TOO much gold.
+- Natural Tan can be a great paint color for a south-facing space if you love warm colors but don’t want TOO much gold.

-There aren’t many ‘off-white, tan paint colors.’
-Why?
-Because once tan gets THIS light, it can act more like cream.
-Such is the case with Shoji White.
-This particular shade nods at the tan world, but being SO LIGHT, it can act more like a super muted, dirty cream-tan-greige blend.
+Because once tan gets THIS light, it can look more like a cream paint color.
+Such is the case Sherwin Williams White Duck.
+This particular shade nods at the tan world, but being SO LIGHT, it can act more like a super muted, dirty (dirty being a good thing) cream-tan-greige blend.

 7. SHERWIN WILLIAMS GRECIAN IVORY 7541